stryker-mutator/stryker-net/docs/Configuration.md

 This feature automatically enables the --diff feature.

 ## Fallback version
 When enabling the --dashboard-compare feature you can provide a fallback version.
-This version will be used to pull a baseline when we cannot find a baseline for your current branch.
-When we are still unable to provide a baseline we will start a complete testrun to create a complete baseline.
+This version will be used to download a report when we cannot find one for your current source version.
+When we are unable to find a fallback version we will do a complete mutation testrun.

+For example:
+You use a development branch and you use feature branches that merge back to development.
+Your fallback version would be development.
+You start a pull request to merge your finished feature back into development.
+Since this is a new feature and a new pull request, you will not yet have a report for your feature branch and the fallback version is used instead.
+Since your feature branch is branched off of development, a report for development will be fairly up-to-date with your feature branch, and you will only have to test the new mutations added in your feature branch.
+All other mutants can be skipped, because we have an up-to-date report for the development branch.

 ```
 dotnet stryker --dashboard-compare --dashboard-fallback-version master